 I have been involved in international psychology throughout my career.
 I have developed a course in international psychology at Seton Hall, served as a United Nations representative for the American Psychological Association for five years, and conducted research on international psychology education in Bosnia and Herzegovina as a U.S. Fulbright Scholar.

-I am currently pursuing two lines of research, and welcome undergraduate and graduate student involvement in both.
+I am currently pursuing several lines of research, and welcome undergraduate and graduate student involvement.
 First, I am interested in perceptions of people with psychological disorders, including the stigma associated with mental illness.
 Second, I study the education and career trajectories of women and men pursuing professions in science, technology, engineering, and mathematics (STEM) fields.
+Finally, I study misinformation and scientific literacy, including in the classroom.

 - Ph.D., Northwestern University, 1999